 Plan a spot for all the hats, scarves and gloves your family wears during the colder months.
 If you have hooks for them, great.
 If not, hang some clear plastic bags from hooks, and designate one for scarves and one for gloves.
 This helps prevent them from getting lost quite so easily.
 It’s also important to have a spot for wallets, keys and sunglasses.
 This is called a drop zone, and it can be as simple as a decorative tray on top of an entryway table.

-If you’re lucky enough to have a large mudroom area in your home, think about building an organizer with cubbies.
+If you’re lucky enough to have a large mudroom area in your home, think about building an organizer wall with cubbies.
 It works wonders for organizing all the stuff kids bring in, especially backpacks, bags, and sports equipment.
 Another idea is to search out a set of vintage lockers and install them in your mudroom for kid storage.
 The advantage of something like this is the ability to have everything hidden away.